gravyboat/salt-book/en/chapter03-saltmaster/chapter03.rst

 Setting Up the Salt Master
 ==========================

-Keep in mind we'll be building on the previous things we've done, however for the sake of avoiding swapping between pages the instructions on how to add repositories is also included here.
+Keep in mind we'll be building on the previous tasks we've completed, however for the sake of avoiding swapping between pages the instructions on how to add repositories is also included here.

 RHEL Distros